bgnetworks/meta-essa/docs/Quick_Start_Guide.md

 # 7. Block encryption example: Using an encrypted block device

-Reboot the iMX6SX EVK board and log in as: root
+Reboot the board and log in as: root

 Import the block key blob to create the black key used for disk encryption, add the key to the Linux keyring, and use the key for the encrypted block device: